As calls for a wealth tax grow, here's how wide the wealth gap is

 Some wealthy think that they should be taxed more, and they’re organizing.
 They've formed a nonprofit 501c(4) organization called The Patriotic Millionaires, whose website lists more than 100 public members, to advocate for higher taxes on higher net-worth individuals.

-"The tax rate on investment income is lower than the tax rate on labor," said Eric Schoenberg, a millionaire from New Jersey, and chairman of CampusWorks.
+"The tax rate on investment income is lower than the tax rate on labor," said Eric Schoenberg, a millionaire from New Jersey, and chairman of CampusWorks, a higher-education consulting firm.
 "The idea that what a venture capitalist does is more valuable than what a fireman, teacher or nurse does, I reject that idea."

 They’re generally in favor of progressive taxation, higher minimum wages and higher estate taxes.

-Note: CORRECTION (March 1, 2019, 3:43 p.m.
-ET): A previous version of this article misstated Howard Schultz' position at Starbucks.
-He is a former CEO, not the current one.
-Also, the article misspelled the U.S. Securities and Exchange Commission as the "Security" and Exchange Commission.